syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 ### SelectionChanged

-The [SelectionChanged](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html) event occurs after the selection process has been completed for a particular row or cell in tree grid.
+The [SelectionChanged](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html) event occurs after the selection process has been completed for a particular row or cell in TreeGrid.
 [GridSelectionChangedEventArgs](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridSelectionChangedEventArgs.html) has the following members, which provide information to the `SelectionChanged` event:

 [AddedItems](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridSelectionChangedEventArgs.html#Syncfusion_UI_Xaml_Grid_GridSelectionChangedEventArgs_AddedItems): Collection of GridRowInfo where selection has been processed.